mndahlen/dahlen_portfolio/readme.md

 * Project: Object oriented programming creating a fun game
     - Team of 5
     - Skills: C++
     - I played a big part of designing and implementing the OOP structure as well as a significant part of the game logic.
-I also created the game cover :)
+I also created the game cover and a big part of the graphics :)
     - https://github.com/mndahlen/CPP_game

 ## Professional experience
 ### Goldman Sachs
 * Summer analyst 2022
-    - Worked in the engineering division withing global markets with the electronic trading team.
+    - Worked in the Global Markets Division engineering within electronic trading.
     - Skills: Python, Flask, Git, Gitlab CI, Linux
     - Was given a personal project which I finished in time.